A Modular Deep Learning Pipeline for Galaxy-Scale Strong Gravitational Lens Detection and Modeling

 \section{Deep Learning Pipeline for Training and Inference}

-The deep learning pipeline proposed in this work consists of four modules---denoising, source separation (deblending), lens detection (classification), and lens modeling (regression)---as shown in Fig.~\ref{Fig:SL_pipeline_hor}.
+The DL pipeline proposed in this work consists of four modules---denoising, source separation (deblending), lens detection (classification), and lens modeling (regression)---as shown in Fig.~\ref{Fig:SL_pipeline_hor}.
 A typical noisy observation from a telescope would be the input to this pipeline.
-The denoising module removes the noise without affecting the background galaxy or the foreground lensed light.
+The denoising module aims to remove the noise without affecting the background galaxy or the foreground lensed light.
 The denoised images are then passed through the deblending module to remove the foreground lensed light and output the image with just the background galaxy.
 This background galaxy image is then passed through the lens detection module, which determines whether an image contains a lensed or an unlensed galaxy.
-All the galaxies that are labeled as lensed are then passed through the lens modeling module to identify its characteristics.
-A modular framework is necessary for our study because each module by itself is complex enough that it should be separately validated via parametric variations.
-Moreover, having individual modules is critical for interpretability and incorporating different hierarchies of domain knowledge into each module's model and training without affecting other modules.
-We describe below each of the four modules.
+All galaxies labeled as lensed are then passed through the lens modeling module to identify their characteristics.
+The modular nature of the framework is necessary because each module is complex enough in itself to need separate validation.
+Moreover, having individual modules is critical for interpretability and provides flexibility to incorporate different hierarchies of domain knowledge into each module's model training without affecting other modules.
+We describe each of the four modules below.